 spm8_path: Path to SPM 8 installation (Matlab version)

-on linux).spm8_standalone_mcr_path: Path to the Matlab Compiler Runtime (MCR) needed for a standalone version of SPM 8.
+spm8_standalone_mcr_path: Path to the Matlab Compiler Runtime (MCR) needed for a standalone version of SPM 8.

 spm8_standalone_path: Path to SPM 8 files (where the templates for example are installed) in the standalone version.